 Also, due to everchanging COVID 19 regulations, the National Park Service is advising all visitors to check the park website for updates before visiting.
 Operating hours and safety protocols are regularly reported online.

 Other ways to visit National Parks for free or at discounted prices

 - In late October, the Department of the Interior granted veterans and Gold Star Families free access to all national parks and other public lands.
 Veterans and Gold Star Families will have lifetime access.

 - America the Beautiful Passes waive entrance fees to over 2000 federal recreation areas, including national parks.
 Discounts on some amenities are available.
 There is a pass designed for every visitor–from veterans to senior citizens and fourth graders to volunteers.
 The costs vary as well.

 Jason Epperson of RV Miles breaks down the types of America the Beautiful Passes so you can choose the pass that is right for you.
 Check out the video below.

 The National Park Service is not the only federal entity offering fee-free days.
 Check out the websites for the following agencies to see when they are offering free admission in 2021.
 These include the U.S. Fish & Wildlife Service, Bureau of Land Management, Bureau of Reclamation, U.S. Forest Service, and U.S. Army Corps of Engineers.

 Want to make your national park visit an extended stay in your RV?
-Be sure to use RV Trip Wizard to plan an RV safe route to any camping destination.
-Plus, peruse reviews of different campsites on Campground Reviews to narrow down your options and find the best stop for you and your traveling crew.
+Be sure to use RV LIFE Trip Wizard to plan an RV safe route to any camping destination.
+Plus, peruse reviews of different campsites on RV LIFE Campgrounds to narrow down your options and find the best stop for you and your traveling crew.